HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

 CDNs are leading the adoption of Brotli and Zstandard compression.
 Compared to 2024, Zstandard saw a significant increase from 3% to 12% in 2025.
-However, similar to 2024 Gzip remains the majority compression algorithm used by origin servers.
+However, similar to 2024 Gzip remains the majority compression algorithm used by origin servers (61% Gzip vs 39% Brotli).

 {{ figure_markup(
   image="cdn-types-compression-mobile.png",